BKer/dotfiles/README.md

 # Reset everything
 git clean -f && (git rebase --abort || git reset --hard)
 ```

+Don't remember where I found this script, so sorry for not giving credit.

 Of course change name and e-mail when you copy-paste the config file.